Democrats for Life of America

 Democrats for Life of America (DFLA) is a 501(c)(4) American political advocacy nonprofit organization that seeks to elect anti-abortion Democrats and to encourage the Democratic Party to oppose euthanasia, capital punishment, and abortion.
-DFLA's position on abortion is in opposition to the current platform of the Democratic Party, which generally supports abortion rights.
+DFLA's position on abortion is in opposition to the current platform of the Democratic Party, which unequivocally supports abortion rights with minimal restrictions.

+Democrats for Life calls for the return of the 2000 Democratic Party Platform's position on abortion, which acknowledged the diversity of opinion on the topic of abortion.

-The group takes no position on most socioeconomic issues or any foreign policy.
-They have drafted the Pregnant Women Support Act, a comprehensive package of federal legislation and policy proposals that supporters hope will reduce the number of abortions.
+The group generally refrains from taking positions on socioeconomic issues or foreign policy.
+They have drafted the Pregnant Women Support Act, a comprehensive package of federal legislation and policy proposals that supporters hope will increase access to maternal healthcare and reduce the demand and number of abortions.
 They have an affiliated political action committee, DFLA PAC.

 They have proposed linking a ban on abortions after 20 weeks of gestation to increased support for pregnant women and mothers, such as paid medical leave and/or more support for affordable day care.

 History

 In 1999, Democrats for Life of America was founded to coordinate, at a national level, the efforts of anti-abortion Democrats.

-In the 1960s and 1970s, anti-abortion Democrats comprised a substantial portion of the party's membership in the United States Congress and the United States Senate.
+In the 1960s and 1970s, anti-abortion Democrats comprised a substantial portion of the party's membership in both the United States House of Representatives and the United States Senate.
 Some Democratic presidential and vice-presidential candidates ran for those offices as anti-abortion, including Hubert Humphrey and Sargent Shriver.
 Others were once anti-abortion before running, such as Ted Kennedy, Jesse Jackson, Bill Clinton, and Al Gore.
 In the 1980s, the influence of anti-abortion advocates in the Democratic Party declined slowly but considerably.

-At the 1992 Democratic National Convention, anti-abortion Governor Robert Casey of Pennsylvania was allegedly "barred from addressing the Convention because of his antiabortion views".
+At the 1992 Democratic National Convention, anti-abortion Governor Robert Casey of Pennsylvania was reportedly "barred from addressing the Convention because of his anti-abortion views".
 The official reason given by the Convention organizers was that Casey was not allowed to speak because he did not support the Democratic ticket.
 Kathy Taylor, a pro-abortion rights activist from Pennsylvania, instead addressed the convention.
 Taylor was a Republican who had worked for Casey's opponent in the previous gubernatorial election.
 Several anti-abortion Democrats did address the delegates in 1992, though they did not address the anti-abortion stance, and were not given prominent prime time slots.
-Governor Casey's son Bob Casey Jr., also an anti-abortion Democrat, spoke during the 2008 Democratic National Convention.
+Governor Casey's son Bob Casey Jr., also an anti-abortion (moderate) Democrat, spoke during the 2008 Democratic National Convention.